lbogdanskiDev/10xdevs-B2Proof/.docs/api-plan.md

 ```

 **Error Responses:**
+- `400 Bad Request`: Invalid brief ID format
-- `401 Unauthorized`: Invalid or expired token
+- `401 Unauthorized`: Invalid or expired token (when auth is implemented)
 - `403 Forbidden`: User does not have access to this brief
 - `404 Not Found`: Brief does not exist